Bear Hug: Meaning

-A bear hug is a hostile takeover because the acquiring company has already put forward a bid for a higher per-share price than the existing per share price of the company.
-As a result, the target company, to save itself from the takeover, has to create the same or higher value of its business than the bidding value.
+A bear hug is a hostile takeover because the acquiring company has already put forward a bid for a higher per-share price than the existing per-share price of the company.
+As a result, to save itself from the takeover, the target company has to create the same or higher value of its business than the bidding value.

-Thus bear hug being the hostile takeover, creates pressure on the target company to come up with a plan or valuation figure, which justifies it is in a better position as an independent entity.
+Thus bear hug being the hostile takeover, creates pressure on the target company to come up with a plan or valuation figure which justifies it is in a better position as an independent entity.
 The target company legally abides to make decisions in the best interest of shareholders; as a result, in such a situation, it is either ‘take it or come up with a better alternative’ position for the target company.
 Shareholders often counter the Board of Directors of the company for denying such offers.

 Understanding the Term: Bear Hug

-Bear hug is a hostile acquisition because it is a friendly approach from the other party; it becomes suffocating for the target company.
+A bear hug is a hostile acquisition because it is a friendly approach from the other party; it becomes suffocating for the target company.
 It is understood as if a bear has hugged you so firmly, and there are no other options left for you to run away.
-The target company is in the same situation, where the acquiring company has hugged (covered) it from all sides, there is not much room available for running away.
+The target company is in the same situation, where the acquiring company has hugged (covered) it from all sides, and there is not much room available for running away.
 And therefore, such acquisition is called a bear hug.

 Why Bear Hug Acquisition takes Place?